New Jersey Legal Online Poker Overview

 World Series of Poker

 WSOP.com launched in New Jersey on November 26, 2013, and can be accessed via mobile and desktop across all major operating platforms.
 WSOP.com currently averages about 450 players online over a seven-day window.
 These numbers reflect a shared liquidity between Delaware, Nevada, and New Jersey.
-Currently, WSOP.com is the only site that operates with an active shared merger between an interstate compact.
 The site sees most of its traffic on WSOP circuit events monthly and during summer Online Bracelet events.

 World Series of Poker highlights include: